sec/dotnet-core-freebsd-source-build/README.md

 1. Working SDK for FreeBSD - at the moment it's using binaries from `https://github.com/Thefrank/dotnet-freebsd-crossbuild` created during crosscompile under Linux
 1. Tested under FreeBSD 12.2, 12.3 and 13.0-STABLE/RELEASE
 1. 8GB+ of RAM recommended (with 4GB I saw some parts crashing)
+1. To run built SDK `pkg install libunwind icu libinotify` should be enough

 ## Support